 Will there be subsidies towards staff purchase of bikes or bus cards?

 Yes.
-Thanks to an agreement between the Waikato Regional Council and the University, starting in A Semester 2017 University staff and students will receive an additional 30% subsidy on their bus fare when using a BUSIT card.
-The standard BUSIT card fare of $2.40 per trip is already discounted from the single cash fare of $3.30.
-With the additional subsidy, staff and students will only pay $1.70 per trip.
-Read more about the subsidy.
+Thanks to an agreement between the Waikato Regional Council and the University, University staff and students receive an additional 30% subsidy on their bus fare when using a Bee Card.
+The standard Bee Card fare of $2.40 per trip is already discounted from the single cash fare of $3.30.
+With the additional subsidy, staff and students only pay $1.70 per trip.

-Is there going to be more secure bike storage facilities on campus?
+Are there secure bike storage facilities on campus?

-Yes, the University has recently installed new bike lockers on the ground level of C block, at the rear facing R block, and at I block (near the FASS reception).
-Staff and students who wish to gain swipe card access to this locker, or any of the bike storage facilities on campus (under L block and under G block), should visit the Security office to have that access added to their existing ID card.
+Yes, the University has bike lockers on the ground level of C block, at the rear facing R block, and at I block (near the FASS reception).
+Staff who wish to gain swipe card access to this locker, or any of the bike storage facilities on campus (under L block and under G block), should log a Kuhukuhu request.

 To encourage more staff to walk/run/cycle, will the University be installing more showers on campus?